intelsdi-x/snap-plugin-collector-exec/README.md

 				"args": [ "-c", "echo  \"test:1775\" | awk -F':' '{printf $2}'"]
 		}
 ```
-As it is shown, `exec` in setfile could be defined as combination of commands.
+As you can see, `exec` in setfile could be defined as a combination of commands.

 ### Examples
-Example running snap-plugin-collector-exec plugin and writing data to a file.
+To walk through a working example of snap-plugin-collector-exec, follow these steps:

-Create configuration file (setfile) for exec plugin, see exemplary in [examples/setfiles/](https://github.com/intelsdi-x/snap-plugin-collector-exec/blob/master/examples/setfiles/).
+1. Create a configuration file (setfile) or copy the example file at [`examples/setfiles/`](https://github.com/intelsdi-x/snap-plugin-collector-exec/blob/master/examples/setfiles/).

-Set path to configuration file as the field `setfile` and maximal time for command/program execution as the field `execution_timeout` in Global Config, see exemplary in [examples/configs/] (https://github.com/intelsdi-x/snap-plugin-collector-exec/blob/master/examples/configs/).
+2. Copy the example Setfile and then set the correct path to the configuration file as the field `setfile` along with a max time for the process to execute as the field `execution_timeout` in Global Config ([`examples/configs/`] (https://github.com/intelsdi-x/snap-plugin-collector-exec/blob/master/examples/configs/`).

-In one terminal window, open the snap daemon (in this case with logging set to 1,  trust disabled and global configuration saved in config.json ):
+3. In one terminal window, start `snapd`, the snap daemon, (in this case with logging set to 1,  trust disabled and global configuration saved in config.json ):
 ```
-$ $SNAP_PATH/bin/snapd -l 1 -t 0 --config config.json
+$ snapd -l 1 -t 0 --config config.json
 ```
-In another terminal window:
+4. In another terminal window:

 Load snap-plugin-collector-exec plugin
 ```
-$ $SNAP_PATH/bin/snapctl plugin load snap-plugin-collector-exec
+$ snapctl plugin load snap-plugin-collector-exec
 ```
 Load file plugin for publishing:
 ```
-$ $SNAP_PATH/bin/snapctl plugin load $SNAP_PATH/plugin/snap-publisher-mock-file
+$ snapctl plugin load $SNAP_PATH/plugin/snap-publisher-mock-file
 ```
 See available metrics for your system

 ```
-$ $SNAP_PATH/bin/snapctl metric list
+$ snapctl metric list
 ```

-Create a task manifest file to use snap-plugin-collector-exec plugin (exemplary in [examples/tasks/] (https://github.com/intelsdi-x/snap-plugin-collector-exec/blob/master/examples/tasks/)):
+5. Write a Task Manifest (example in [`examples/tasks/`] (https://github.com/intelsdi-x/snap-plugin-collector-exec/blob/master/examples/tasks/)):
 ```
 {
 {
     "version": 1,
     "schedule": {
         "type": "simple",
-        "interval": "1s"
+        "interval": "5s"
     },
     "workflow": {
         "collect": {